 Ferndale Laboratories, Inc.

-Locoid is a registered trademark of Astellas Pharma Europe B.V. under license.
+LOCOID is a trademark of Leo Pharma A/S used under license.

 hydrocortisone butyrate cream